Fraser fir: Description

 Abies fraseri is a small evergreen coniferous tree typically growing to 10 and 15 m tall, rarely to 25 m, with a trunk diameter of 50–75 cm.
 The crown is conical, with straight branches either horizontal to angled upward at up to 40° from the trunk; it is dense when the tree is young and more open in maturity.
 The bark is thin, smooth, grayish brown, and has numerous resinous blisters on juvenile trees, becoming fissured and scaly in maturity.

-The leaves are needle-like; arranged spirally on the twigs but somewhat twisted at their bases to form two rows spreading either side of the twig, with some above the twing but few or none below the twig.
+The leaves are needle-like; arranged spirally on the twigs but somewhat twisted at their bases to form two rows spreading either side of the twig, with some above the twig but few or none below the twig.
 They are 10-23 mm long and 2-2.2 mm broad, flat, flexible, and rounded or slightly notched at their apices (tips).
 They are dark to glaucous green adaxially (above), often with a small patch of stomata near their apices; and with two silvery white stomatal bands abaxially (on their undersides).
 Their strong fragrance resembles that of turpentine.

 The cones are erect; cylindrical; 3.5-7 cm long, rarely 8 cm, and 2.5-3 cm broad, rarely 4 cm broad; dark purple, turning pale brown when mature; often resinous; and with long reflexed green, yellow, or pale purple bract scales.
 The cones disintegrate when mature at 4–6 months old to release the winged seeds.